theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/abap-code.md

 The following sample shows how to create a simple ABAP interpreter that executes a dynamic SQL statement, see screenshot below.<br>
 ![AbapPad](/img/content/AbapPad.png){:class="img-responsive"  }

 ### Creating an ABAP Interpreter

-1. Open a client connection to the R/3 system using the R3Connection class.
+1. Open a client connection to the R/3 system using *R3Connection*.
-2. Use the method *AddCodeLine* to add a new line of code to the dynamic report.
+2. Add a new line of code to the dynamic report using *AddCodeLine*.
-3. Execute the report via *Execute*.
+3. Execute the report using *Execute*.
-4. Read the result set (regarding the ABAP list) by using the method *GetResultLine*.
+4. Read the result set (regarding the ABAP list) using *GetResultLine*.

 ```csharp